srija-prog/Eunoia/README.md

 - 👋 Personalized homepage greeting
 - 🚪 Logout system
 - ⚡ LocalStorage-based session handling
+- the backend has been createad, but is not yet integrated with frontend

 ### Next Steps
 - Add post creation and user feeds